MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

 1. Extract the downloaded archive in a local folder to see the files it contains.
 These files are the images you will use AI to analyze.
 1. Return to the browser tab containing your Microsoft Foundry project.
 Then, in the **Start building** menu, select **Browse models** to view the Microsoft Foundry model catalog.
 1. Search for and deploy the `gpt-4.1-mini` model using the default settings.
 Deployment may take a minute or so.

+    > **Tip**: Model deployments are subject to regional quotas.
+If you don't have enough quota to deploy the model in your project's region, you can use a different model - such as gpt-4.1, or gpt-4o.
+Alternatively, you can create a new project in a different region.

 1. When the model has been deployed, view the model playground page that is opened, in which you can chat with the model.

     ![Screenshot of the model playground.](./media/0-model-playground.png)